-In this blog, we will outline the environmental impact of different construction materials used to manufacture furniture (and other products).
+This blog will outline the environmental impact of different construction materials used to manufacture furniture (and other products).
 Clear recommendations will be provided for the most sustainable and durable materials.
 This blog is intended for those who hope to minimize the environmental ramifications of the products they purchase.

 Eustis Chair has manufactured luxury chairs for decades, with a focus on sustainability in both manufacturing and material selections.
-These core values have helped to keep Eustis Chair as a growing, profitable business.
+These core values have helped to keep Eustis Chair a growing, profitable business.
 Our customers appreciate the quality of our chairs in addition to the thoughtful design and sourcing of materials.

 We believe companies should advocate for the needs of their customers, not just in the present but in the future as well.
-This is precisely why environmental efforts belong at the forefront of the minds of those who hope to secure long-term profits and to keep customers coming back time and time again.
+This is precisely why environmental efforts belong at the forefront of the minds of those who hope to secure long-term profits and keep customers coming back time and time again.